-Every day, around 3.5 billion searches are performed on Google.
-And each search is an opportunity to introduce your brand to more users.
-This means an increase in leads, conversions and therefore sales .
+Every day, approximately 3.5 billion searches are performed on Google.
+And each search is an opportunity to raise awareness of your brand among a larger user base.
+This translates to increased leads, conversions, and ultimately, sales.

 This is where Google Ads comes in.
-Google Ads is a paid online advertising platform, offered by Google.
-Originally called Google Adwords, the search engine company rebranded the service to Google Ads in 2018.
-It doesn't really work: when users search for a keyword , they get the results of their query on a results page. of the search engine.
-These results may include paid advertising that targeted that keyword.
-But how, more exactly, does Google Ads work to attract new customers?
-The answer right away.
+Google Ads is a paid online advertising platform offered by Google.
+Initially called Google AdWords, the search engine company rebranded the service as Google Ads in 2018.
+Its operation is quite simple: when users search for a keyword, they get results for their query on a search.
+These results may include a paid advertisement that has targeted that keyword.
+But how exactly does Google Ads work to attract new customers?
+The answer is coming right up.

 How do Google Ads work?

-Google Ads works like the Click model .
-That is, advertisers target a specific keyword on Google and bid on that keyword, competing with other advertisers who also target that keyword.
-The offers you make are "maximum offers" , which is the most you are willing to pay for an ad.
-Just like an auction.
+Google Ads operates on a pay -per-click (PPC) model.
+Advertisers target a specific keyword on Google and bid on that keyword, competing with other advertisers also targeting that keyword.
+The bids you make are "maximum bids," meaning the maximum you're willing to pay for an ad.
+It's similar to an auction.

-For example, if your max bid is $4 and Google determines your cost per click is $2, you get ad placement!
-If it determines that the cost per click is more than $4, you don't get the ad placement.
+For example, if your maximum bid is $4 and Google determines your cost per click to be $2, you get the ad placement!
+If it determines the cost per click to be greater than $4, you do not get the ad placement.

 You can also set a maximum daily budget for your ad.
-You will never spend more than a specific amount per day on this ad.
-This allows you to have a better idea of the budget to plan for your digital advertising campaign .
+You will never spend more than a specific amount per day on that ad.
+This allows you to have a better idea of the budget to allocate to your advertising campaign digital.

 - Cost per click (CPC): The amount you pay when a user clicks on your ad.

-- Cost per thousand (CPM): How much you pay for 1000 ad impressions.
+- Cost per mille (CPM): How much you pay for 1000 ad impressions.

-- Cost per engagement (CPE): How much you pay when a user takes a specific action on your ad (subscribe to a list, watch a video, etc.).
+- Cost per engagement (CPE): How much you pay when a user performs a specific action on your ad (signing up to a list, watching a video, etc.).

-Google then takes the bid amount and associates it with a rating of your ad called a quality score .
+Google then takes the bid amount and associates it with an evaluation of your ad called a “quality score”.

-The score is between 1 and 10, with 10 being the best score.
-The higher your score, the better you will rank and the less you will have to spend to convert your ads.
-Your quality score combined with your bid amount determines your ad's position in the search results page.
+The score ranges from 1 to 10, with 10 being the best score.
+The higher your score, the better your ranking and the less you'll have to spend to convert your ads.
+Your Quality Score, combined with your bid amount, determines your ad's position on the search results page.

 The different types of Google advertising campaigns